F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

  - Username: The username to use for authentication process.
  - Password: The password to use for authentication process.

+Optional parameters:

+..
+NOTE:: Available on F5 BIG-IP Telemetry Streaming 1.36.0 and later

+- Format: Toggles formatting of data.
+Options: ``default`` and ``split`` - splits system information into multiple smaller messages.
+- Partitioner Type: Allows the message to be sent using a chosen partitioning strategy.
+Options:
+    - **default** - uses the default or partition at index 0
+    - **random** - pick from available partitions randomly
+    - **cyclic** - will cycle through the available partitions
+    - **keyed** - use a specific partition with key, a value for ``partitionKey`` must be provided.
+- Partition Key: Key used to lookup a partition.
+Required when *Partitioner Type* is ``keyed``.
+Must not be specified if using other partitioner types.
+- CustomOpts: Custom settings to pass to Kafka client.
+These are a subset of what the https://github.com/SOHU-Co/kafka-node supports.
+See the example declaration for how to use those options.
+Options:
+    - **connectRetryOptions.retries** - the maximum amount of times to retry the operation
+    - **connectRetryOptions.factor** - the exponential factor to use
+    - **connectRetryOptions.minTimeout** - the number of milliseconds before starting the first retry
+    - **connectRetryOptions.maxTimeout** - the maximum number of milliseconds between two retries
+    - **connectRetryOptions.randomize** - randomizes the timeouts by multiplying with a **connectRetryOptions.factor**
+    - **connectTimeout** - how much time in milliseconds it takes to wait for a successful connection before moving to the next host
+    - **idleConnection** - allows the broker to disconnect an idle connection from a client.
+The value is elapsed time in milliseconds without any data written to the TCP socket
+    - **maxAsyncRequests** - maximum async operations at a time toward the Kafka cluster
+    - **requestTimeout** - how much time in milliseconds for a Kafka request to timeout

 ..
 NOTE:: To see more information about installing Kafka, see |Installing Kafka|.

 Additions to the Kafka consumer